Walking with the "Anxious Generation"

 But the younger generations?
 They got the language of the heart nailed.
 They can name their feelings like the colors of the rainbow.
 They can tell you when something is even a hint ‘toxic’ and can name whatever disorder you or they might have because they googled it or learned it on TikTok.

 Last month when my daughter found the house phone in the refrigerator, she said, “Don’t worry mom, we are a neuro-divergent household.
 That stuff happens.
 No shame.”
-(Meaning half the family probably has ADD so we do weird stuff.)
+(Meaning half the family has ADHD so we do weird stuff.)

 Emotions have been given incredible power and license in the lives of our young adults, and it’s affecting their launch into adulthood.
 They have learned to give voice to their emotions, but haven’t figured out how to let them overrun their lives.